Isaak to retire from Midwestern Higher Education Compact presidency

 Isaak was selected as MHEC’s president in November 2003 following a nationwide search.
 He came to the Minneapolis headquarters from North Dakota where he had served as the chancellor of the North Dakota University System for ten years.
 Isaak has worked in senior level positions in state government and higher education for 44 years.

 Legislatively created, the Midwestern Higher Education Compact’s purpose is to provide greater higher education opportunities and services in the Midwestern region.
-Collectively, MHEC creates solutions that build higher education’s capacity to better serve individuals, institutions, and states by leveraging the region’s expertise, ideas, and experiences through multi-state: convening, programs, research, and contracts.
+Collectively MHEC creates solutions that build higher education’s capacity to better serve individuals, institutions, and states by leveraging the region’s resources, expertise, ideas, and experiences through multi-state: convening, programs, research, and contracts.
 Member states are: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin. www.mhec.org

 Mary E. Roberson